Parvez1825/FeatherJet/README.md

 - Add API endpoints for backend functionality
 - Frontend JavaScript can call `/api/*` endpoints

+## ⚠️Note on Port Configuration
+By default, the FeatherJet server runs on port 8080.
+In this setup, it has been reconfigured to run on port 8081 to allow the Velocity Tasks application to use port 8080.

+If your application only relies on FeatherJet capabilities and does not require Velocity Taska, you may revert FeatherJet back to its default port from `config.yaml`

 ## 🧪 Running Tests

 ### Unit Tests